r3c/cottle/docs/page/03-builtin.rst

 filter(map, predicate[, a, b, ...])
 -----------------------------------

 Return a map containing all pairs having a value that satisfies given predicate.
-Function ``predicate`` is invoked for each value from ``map`` with this value as its first argument, and pair is added to output map if predicate result is equivalent to ``true`` (see section :ref:`api_value` for details about conversion to boolean).
+Function ``predicate`` is invoked for each value from ``map`` with this value as its first argument, and pair is added to output map if predicate result is equivalent to ``true`` (see :type:`Value` type for details about conversion to boolean).

 Optional arguments can be specified when calling ``filter`` and will be passed to each invocation of ``predicate`` as second, third, forth argument and so on.